 Description of the Major:

 The Department of Music believes music has intrinsic value as a vital and indispensable part of the human experience and nurtures the artistic and creative impulse common to all societies.
-We seek to cultivate and sustain a student-centered learning community which supports superior professional musical experiences and pedagogical training for students pursuing a Bachelor or Arts degree in music with three specialized options: Performance, Teacher Preparation or General Studies.
-In addition, a variety of ensemble performance opportunities are available for students of any major, and participation in Concert Choir, Symphonic Band and Jazz After Hours (Coastal Carolina University's big band) can be used to fulfill University core education requirements.
+Our student-centered learning community supports superior professional musical experiences and pedagogical training for students pursuing a Bachelor or Arts degree in music with three specialized options: Performance, Teacher Preparation (pre-certification) or General Studies.
+In addition, a variety of ensemble performance opportunities are available for students of any major, and participation in Concert Choir, Symphonic Band and Jazz After Hours Big Band can be used to fulfill University core education requirements.

 The Student Experience:

 - Students who are pursuing teaching certification can enter the MAT program - a graduate option for students with a completed bachelor's degree in music with emphasis in teacher preparation pre-certification.